-Natalie Russell is a Lecture of Illustration and an Author / Illustrator of children’s picture books - her work has been published within the UK, USA, Japan, China, Korea and Thailand.
+Natalie Russell is a Senior Lecturer of Illustration and an author / illustrator of children's picture books.
+Her work has been published within the United Kingdom, USA, Japan, China Korea, Thailand, Germany and Turkey.

-Natalie’s research focuses on the process of composing children’s narratives, with particular interest in the writing process and the influential factors that shape each story and resolve her animal character’s individual dilemmas.
-She believes it is important to get to know each character intimately through crafting the narrative over time.
-Actions, dialogue, settings, plots and themes are all explored in depth to assist in the decision making process and to lead Natalie’s uncertain journey to a more meaningful and sure-worded end.
+Natalie’s research focuses on the process of composing children’s narratives, with particular interest in the writing process and the influential factors that shape each story.
+She believes it is important to get to know characters intimately through crafting the narrative over time.
+Actions, dialogue, settings, plots and themes are all explored in depth to assist in the decision-making process and to lead Natalie’s uncertain journey to a more meaningful and sure-worded end.

 Natalie was mentor on the successful Picturehooks Mentoring Scheme (2012/13 & 2014/15) for emerging Scottish Illustrators and regularly attends literary events at learning institutions, libraries and book festivals to promote books, literacy skills and related image-making processes.

 Students at the University of Dundee have taken inspiration from stories and memories of people who have lived and worked in and around the city to create a range of original artworks

 Students at the University of Dundee are turning snippets of local life into art as part of a new online exhibition.

 Being asked to create a piece of art to celebrate the work of staff at a city hospital was just what the doctor ordered for one University of Dundee student.